My Friend Hasn’t Texted Me Back In A Week

 When to Reach Out Again

-In the end, it’s fine to follow up after one week of silence however, it’s important to send it with care.
+In the end, it’s OK to follow up after one week of silence however, it’s important to send it with care.
 If you keep your tone light by providing an easy method to reply and demonstrating that you are aware that they may be working or dealing with some issue, you will be able to keep your relationship without creating unnecessary stress or annoyance.

 When It Might Be Time to Move On